mmburu8/transfer-market-analysis/README.md

 SUPPORT AND CONTACT DETAILS

-If you run into an issue, a bug or you have a proble send me an email at mmburu961@gmail.com
+If you run into an issue, a bug or you have a problem send me an email at mmburu961@gmail.com

 LICENSE